-On the first Monday of every month, free tickets are available for under 28s at the Salle Richelieu one hour before the curtain, from the Petit Bureau (external ticket counter on the Rue de Richelieu).
-No reservations possible (proof of age required, one ticket per person, subject to availability).
+- Free admission is available every Monday of every month at the Salle Richelieu one hour before the curtain, from the Petit Bureau (external ticket counter on the Rue de Richelieu).
+Proof of age is required, one ticket per person, subject to availability.

 The Comédie-Française receives the support of the Caisse d’Epargne Ile-de-France for its cultural and educational activities.

 Since 2016, the Comédie-Française has been associated with Pathé Live for the screening of its productions in cinemas.
 70,000 students have already benefited from this scheme.
 In addition to a reduced rate for young people for all screenings, this partnership allows for the organisation of specific and customised school screenings during the day.
 Teachers are invited to organise, in the cinema of their choice, projections of plays filmed at the Comédie-Française: Roméo et Juliette, Le Misanthrope, Cyrano de Bergerac, Les Fourberies de Scapin,Le Petit-Maître corrigé and Britannicus.

 For the 2018-2019 season, Pathé Live is screening the productions of La Nuit des rois ou Tout ce que vous voulez, Lucrèce Borgia and Électre / Oreste.
 Educational materials combing literary and cinematographic analysis as well as the study of a sequence are developed for each play.

 Details are availableon www.pathelive.com/education